LeonardoLucasdaSilva/climate_ml/README.md

     (this is very slow averaging 16min for yearly data).
 - `\scripts\download_era5_timeseries` downloads the timeseries data for the grid points closest to each inmet station using experimental data from ERA5 reanalysis dataset.

+## Notebooks

+There are different types of notebooks in this project that are divided by folders.
+They behave as follows:

+- __Concepts__: are notebooks containing theory and conceptual examples, useful to understand the behavior of the code and data science in general
+- __Exploration__: are notebooks containing tests and real usage of the algorithms implemented in the project